bolt/docs/docs/extensions/entities.md

 The entity class serves two purposes:

 1. Define the columns and properties of the table in the database (i.e., what fields does it store)
-2. An a PHP object, store the data for a specific instance (row)
+2. A PHP object, store the data for a specific instance (row)

 For example, a very basic entity can be defined as a `Product`: